redis/redis-doc/topics/persistence.md

 * The child starts writing the new AOF in a temporary file.

-* The parent open a new incr AOF file to continue writing.
-If the rewriting fails finally, the old base and incr files (if we have) plus this newly opened incr file represents a full amount of data, so we are safe.
+* The parent opens a new increments AOF file to continue writing updates.
+  If the rewriting fails, the old base and increments files (if we have) plus this newly opened increments file represents the complete updated dataset, so we are safe.

-* When the child is done rewriting the file, the parent gets a signal, and use a temporary manifest to track the newly opened incr file and sub-process generated base files.
+* When the child is done rewriting the file, the parent gets a signal, and use newly opened increment file and child generated base file to build an temp manifest, and persist it.

 * Profit!
 Now Redis do an atomic exchange to the manifest pointer in the memory, so that the result of this AOF rewrite is visible to Redis.